New BlackBerry boss John Chen out to prove skeptics wrong

-John Chen, the man charged with breathing life into struggling BlackBerry Ltd (BBRY.O) (BB.TO), says he has no intention of killing the money-losing BlackBerry handset as he looks to turn around the smartphone maker.
+John Chen, the man charged with breathing life into struggling BlackBerry Ltd, says he has no intention of killing the money-losing BlackBerry handset as he looks to turn around the smartphone maker.

 "I know we have enough ingredients to build a long-term sustainable business," Chen said in a telephone interview with Reuters.
 "I have done this before and seen the same movie before."